bhargavako/Medial-Axis/README.md

-# Shiny-Medial-Axis
+# Medial-Axis Package
-An Shiny app built to compute Medial axis with doParallel
+An R package built to compute Medial axis with support for multi-polygons